-Cell therapy is a growing industry that utilizes the building blocks of life in an attempt to fight human ailments.
-It involves the use of cells and tissues to regenerate, repair, and enhance human health.
-While our medical system has traditionally relied on pharmaceutical drugs and surgical treatments, this is shifting as a expanding number of cell therapies are reaching commercialization.
+Cell therapy companies are those who use the building blocks of life to improve human diseases and disorders.
+Cell therapy involves the use of cells and tissues to regenerate, repair, and enhance human health.
+While our medical system has traditionally relied on drugs and surgical treatments, this trend is shifting as a expanding number of cell therapy companies emerge worldwide.

 Cell therapy companies, as a result, have gained public attention for their progress in using living cells to treat previously incurable diseases and disorders.